 * * *

 Make a plan and a list of things to take care of.
 Delegate tasks to your wedding party members.
-One person can look after your bouquet (it can get left behind in a rush!), another to be assigned to look after your dress and veil when you walk and arrange it as needed when you arrive at the altar etc. Ask someone to carry your purse with essentials like make up to touch up (do not forget to buy a sample or make up of the same shade as your pro make up that day), tissues, hygienic products, deodorant, mini-hairspray etc.
+One person can look after your bouquet (it can get left behind in a rush!), another to be assigned to look after your dress and veil when you walk and arrange it as needed when you arrive at the altar etc. Ask someone to carry your purse with essentials like make-up to touch up (do not forget to buy a sample or make-up of the same shade as your pro-make-up that day), tissues, hygienic products, deodorant, mini-hairspray etc.

 Find someone to coordinate and usher guests during the day and for group photos.
-Best man and groomsmen are not there only to make fun of you during speeches – assign clear roles to each of them.
-Make sure they know how and where to step in and what would you like them to help out with e.g. if it rains, hand out or protect you with umbrellas, be point of information where toilets, exits, taxi numbers are,
+Your best man and groomsmen are not there only to make fun of you during speeches – assign clear roles to each of them.
+Make sure they know how and where to step in and what would you like them to help out with e.g. if it rains, hand out or protect you with umbrellas, be the point of information where toilets, exits, taxi numbers are,

-Hire on a day wedding coordinator/helper if you have lots of dry hire suppliers – they are invaluable and will free you from any headaches and constant supervision!
+Hire a day wedding coordinator/helper if you have lots of dry hire suppliers – they are invaluable and will free you from any headaches and constant supervision!
 If you cannot, make sure to ask somebody from your closest family/wedding party to be their point of contact.

 Share the timeline with key people and ask for help to make the schedule run smoothly.